ewcloud/ewc-gh-action-test-deploy-ansible-playbook/README.md

 # Test Deploy Ansible Playbook v1

-This action setups all necesary OpenStack resources for a user-specfied Ansible Playbook to run, gather deployment details and uploads them as artifacts for audit or post-processing.
+This GitHub Action setups all necesary OpenStack resources for a Ansible Playbook to run on before triggering its execution and reporting on its success/failure.

 ## Features
-- Provisions a test OpenStack compute instance, based on user-provided specifications
+- Provisions a test OpenStack compute instance, based on user-defined image, network, etc.
-- Attaches a floating IP address to the test instance
+- Attaches a public floating IP address to the test instance
-- Configures the test instance with user-defined Ansible Playbook, including required Ansible Roles and any given extra variables
+- With user-defined Python and Ansible versions, configures the test instance using the specified Ansible Playbook, any extra variable inputs and required Ansible Roles
-- Generates an execution summary (rendered in the GitHub UI), as well as machine-friendly run artifacts.
+- Generates a run summary (rendered in the GitHub UI), as well as machine-friendly run artifacts
 - Cleans up all used resources upon completion

 ## Prerequisites